 Create your team paying the entire entry fee using a credit card.
 To do so, click on the orange button below.
 Please note that there is a processing fee.

 Once you complete this process, you will receive a receipt which includes your team code.
-Please share this code with your runners so each of them will be able to register himself or herself on your team.Create Your Team Paying With A Credit Card
+Your team code can be used to “manage your team”.
+Please let your runners know your team is registered and they should register themselves on the team.Create Your Team Paying With A Credit Card

 Runner Registering on a Team:

-If you are a runner who is a member of an existing team, this is the place to be to register yourself.
+If you are a runner who is a member of an existing team, this is the place to register yourself.

 Key Deadlines for Teams:

-- April 1, 2017: Shirt Size Guarantee – Teams must have all shirt sizes turned in by this date to ensure correct shirt sizes
+- April 1, 2023: Shirt Guarantee – Teams must have all shirt sizes turned in by this date to ensure they receive shirts (sizes are subject to availability).

-- May 1, 2017: All online registration will be closed.
-Runner changes will be handled using a form to be provided at a later date.
+- May 10, 2023: All online registration will be closed.
+Runner changes will be handled via email with firstname.lastname@example.org or email@example.com.

 What everyone gets for signing up:

-Each captain with receive a little something extra: an official captain’s pilsner glass for your particular relay and a complimentary beer at the Finish Line Festival.
+We will continue our tradition of providing each captain with something special.
+Each captain will receive an official Capital Odyssey Relay captain’s pilsner glass along with a ticket for a complimentary lunch at the Finish Line Festival.

 Cap on number of teams: